Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

 Mayor Phil Goff said the "emergency budget" was a tough budget - "we have probably never faced a tougher one".

 "In a world where this pandemic is continuing to increase we will be incredibly lucky to avoid further outbreaks of Covid-19.
-What keeps us asleep at night is what would happen if we had to go into lockdown again," he said.
+What keeps us asleep at night is what would happen if we had to go into lockdown again.

+"That would be a huge hammer blow to the country and the city," he said.

 Goff said the financial impact of Covid-19 was $525 million a year, after the council had to find an extra $500m last year for increases in the City Rail Link.